 Lesson Seven – Strong Regulatory Framework

 With an expansion in the number of mFIs and many of then accepting savings, it is generally argued that mFIs should be subjects to a regulatory framework in the interest of both the poor, as also the long-term viability and sustainability of mFIs.
 Given the situation described above, compliance with such a regulatory framework could be difficult and developing the capacity for reporting to the regulator costly.
-A cost effective or subsidized reporting/regulatory mechanism may be necessary.
-While most analysts are of the view that a proper regulatory framework is a prerequisite for the expansion of mF, this is a tricky issue as the informal character of mFIs could be jeopardised, and voluntary and visionary efforts could be discouraged.
+A cost-effective or subsidized reporting/regulatory mechanism may be necessary.
+While most analysts are of the view that a proper regulatory framework is a prerequisite for the expansion of mF, this is a tricky issue as the informal character of mFIs could be jeopardized, and voluntary and visionary efforts could be discouraged.

 Lesson Eight – No Single Model of mFI

 The vast differences in mFIs make it very clear that there is no single model of successful mfIs.
-Each mFI would requires to be oriented to the needs of the particular community and find ways and means of enlisting participatory involvement, develop group actions and collective responsibilities, find innovative means of reducing administration and transaction costs and increase outreach.
-The extent of participatory decision-making has to be decided on he basis of whether collective decision-making is a realistic option.
-While participatory involvement is generally desired, many of he successful mFIs have adopted a ‘top-down’ approach.
-Therefore, each mFI would require to be designed according o be context and environment it operates in and be willing to respond to changes in the light of its own experience.
+Each mFI would require to be oriented to the needs of the particular community and find ways and means of enlisting participatory involvement, develop group actions and collective responsibilities, find innovative means of reducing administration and transaction costs and increase outreach.
+The extent of participatory decision-making has to be decided on the basis of whether collective decision-making is a realistic option.
+While participatory involvement is generally desired, many of the successful mFIs have adopted a ‘top-down’ approach.
+Therefore, each mFI would require to be designed according to o be context and environment it operates in and be willing to respond to changes in the light of its own experience.

 Lesson Nine – Most mFIs Require Outside Funding